 Regional differences in traits within Scotland.

 In order to illustrate the geographic differences existing in Scotland, in the Basal Model (Fig. 1) we adjusted each trait for sex, age and clinic and tested the traits for differences between the 32 regions (council areas, defined from the individual’s postcode of residence, Supplementary Table 3).
-For 9 of the 11 traits studied, differences between regions (i.e., council areas) were significant (see Table 1, first column).
+For 9 of the 11 traits studied, differences between regions (i.e., council areas) were significant at a 0.05 level (see Table 1, first column).

-Family: To test if the regional differences detected were due to the genetic relatedness of the sample, we adjusted for kinship by fitting a genomic relationship matrix (G) together with sex, age and clinic in a mixed model analysis (Family Model).
+To test if the regional differences detected were due to the genetic relatedness of the sample, we adjusted for kinship by fitting a genomic relationship matrix (G) together with sex, age and clinic in a mixed model analysis (Family Model).
 We tested the residuals from this model for remaining regional differences.
 When including the genomic relationship matrix in the model the differences between regions disappeared for two traits (height and body fat measured by bioimpedance analysis (BIA fat) (Table 1, second column), suggesting that the regional variation detected in the Basal Model for these two traits was due to the genetic relatedness of the sample.
-Nonetheless, for waist circumference, hips circumference, waist-to-hip ratio (WHR), body mass index (BMI), a body mass index (ABSI), creatinine and high density lipoprotein (HDL) levels regional differences still exist after adjusting for the genetic relatedness and family structure in the sample.
+Nonetheless, for waist circumference, hips circumference, waist-to-hip ratio (WHR), body mass index (BMI), a body mass index (ABSI), creatinine and high density lipoprotein (HDL) levels regional differences still exist (α=0.05) after adjusting for the genetic relatedness and family structure in the sample.

-Regional genetic structure: We then explored if the regional differences could be explained by the population genetic structure of the sample, i.e., the genetic differences between the regions.
-To do that we adjusted for ten geographic principal components (gPCs) that represent genetic structure in the cohort.
+We then explored if the regional differences could be explained by the population genetic structure of the sample, i.e., the genetic differences between the regions.
+To do that we adjusted for ten geographic principal components (gPCs) that represent geographical population genetic structure in the cohort.
 The gPCs were calculated using a subset of unrelated individuals and unlinked markers and then extrapolated to the rest of the population.
 They reflect the genetic differences between regions as shown in Amador et al.14 (for more information see Methods).
 We adjusted for the gPCs (together with a genomic relationship matrix, sex, age and clinic in the Structure Model) and we used the residuals of the model to test whether the regional differences remained significant (Table 1, third column).
-For all six traits with significant regional differences after the previous analyses, these differences remained significant after adjusting for the gPCs, i.e., the genetic differences between regions do not explain the regional differences in the studied traits.
+For all six traits with significant regional differences after the previous analyses, these differences remained significant (α=0.05) after adjusting for the gPCs, i.e., the genetic differences between regions do not explain the regional differences in the studied traits.

-Environmental differences: Next, we examined if the regional differences could be explained by the environmental differences measured in the cohort by adjusting for the socioeconomic and lifestyle covariates (SELS).
+Next, we examined if the regional differences could be explained by the environmental differences measured in the cohort by adjusting for the socioeconomic and lifestyle covariates (SELS).
 We fitted a model adjusting for a genomic relationship matrix and SELS covariates, representing this environmental information, together with sex, age and clinic (Environment Model).
-When we tested the significance of the region in the residuals of this model (Table 1, fourth column) we observed that only ABSI and creatinine showed significant differences between regions and these differences had become non-significant for waist circumference, BMI, WHR and HDL, indicating that the regional differences are explained by the measured SELS variables.
+When we tested the significance of the region in the residuals of this model (Table 1, fourth column) we observed that only ABSI and creatinine showed significant differences (α=0.05) between regions and these differences had become non-significant for waist circumference, BMI, WHR and HDL, indicating that the regional differences are explained by the measured SELS variables.
 We fitted a final model including both the geographic principal components and the SELS covariates (Table 1, Structure and Environment Model) to corroborate the results.
 The results obtained for this model were very similar to those from the Environment Model, reinforcing the conclusion that the SELS covariates are responsible for the regional differences observed.